Funafuti Lagoon Hotel

-The Funafuti Lagoon Hotel formally known as Vaiaku Langi Hotel, or Vaiaku Lagi Hotel, is situated in Funafuti, in the Pacific island nation of Tuvalu.
+Funafuti Lagoon Hotel formally known as Vaiaku Langi Hotel, or Vaiaku Lagi Hotel, is situated in Funafuti, in the Pacific island nation of Tuvalu.
 The hotel was built in 1993 with financial assistance from the government of Taiwan.

 Features

-It is Tuvalu's only hotel, though there are a few other small lodges without all the hotel amenities.
-The hotel is a government-owned establishment and has been recently upgraded and refurbished to service Tuvalu's growing tourist industry.
+The hotel is a government-owned establishment.
 There are 16 guest rooms in the new section, and additional rooms in the older complex.
 There is a bar, barbecue area and dance floor.

 “Wednesday Night Buffet Dinner” is a featured event.
 The dinner is followed by Tuvaluan dancing.

-Location

-The hotel faces the Funafuti Lagoon (known as Te Namo in the Tuvaluan language), overlooking the western ocean.